All Episodes

 It's not really one group, is it?

-Um is there any one group that you can see or identify as actually leading or organizing this thing?
+Is there any one group that you can see or identify as actually leading or organizing this thing?

 Yeah, Seattle Black Lives Matter is the group behind this whole thing.

-There is one organized group.
+There is one organization.

 Now, what did you have to do?

-Because they I noticed that the left doesn't like walls, but immediately they built the wall, and they're not very inclusive.
+Because I noticed that the left doesn't like walls, but immediately they built the wall.

 So what did you have to do with the process to get in there?

-They love big, beautiful walls, big high, beautiful walls.
+They love big, beautiful walls, big, high, beautiful walls.

 They love it.